Jakob Haugaard

 Jakob Let Haugaard (born 1 May 1992) is a Danish professional footballer who plays as a goalkeeper for Tromsø.

 Haugaard began his career with Akademisk BK before moving to Danish Superliga side Midtjylland in December 2011.
-He was used as back-up 'keeper until the 2014–15 season where he helped Midtjylland win the Danish title.
+He was used as back-up goalkeeper until the 2014–15 season where he helped Midtjylland win the Danish title.
 In the summer of 2015, Haugaard joined Premier League side Stoke City.
-Haugaard spent four seasons at Stoke and was used as third choice keeper making only a handful of appearances.
+Haugaard spent four seasons at Stoke and was used as third choice goalkeeper making only a handful of appearances.
 He also had a short loan spell at Wigan Athletic.

 Career

 Midtjylland

 Haugaard was born in Sundby and played in the youth teams at Tårnby Boldklub and Brøndby IF before he signed with Danish 1st Division side Akademisk BK in 2010.
 He broke through into the first team towards the end of the 2010–11 season playing 14 matches with the Gladsaxe Stadium club.
 His performances for AB attracted the interest of Danish Superliga side Midtjylland.

 He signed for Midtjylland in December 2011.
 He spent the 2011–12 season with the reserve team.
 He made his Midtjylland debut on 27 July 2012 in a 2–2 draw away at AC Horsens.
 He went and played seven matches during the 2012–13 season.
 In 2013–14 he was used as back-up to Jonas Lössl and only made one appearance.
 The 2014–15 season was Haugaard's break-through season at Midtjylland as he played 23 times as the Wolves won their first Danish title.